sFaith3/physics-programming/README.md

 # Physics Programming

-Physics applications made with C/C++, OpenGL, and SDL2 for PC at the university.
+Physics applications built with C/C++, OpenGL, and SDL2 for PC at the university.

 ## Table of Contents